Cornish hedge: History

 There are about 30000 mi of hedges in Cornwall today, and their development over the centuries is preserved in their structure.
 The first Cornish hedges enclosed land for cereal crops during the Neolithic Age (4000–6000 years ago).
 Prehistoric farms were of about 5 to 10 ha, with fields about 0.1 ha for hand cultivation.

 Some hedges date from the Bronze and Iron Ages, 2000–4000 years ago, when Cornwall's traditional pattern of landscape became established.
 Others were built during the Mediaeval field rationalisations; more originated in the tin and copper industrial boom of the 18th and 19th centuries, when heaths and uplands were enclosed.

 Cornish planning authorities have frequently made it a condition of approval of new developments that the site is bounded by newly made Cornish hedges.

 Maintenance

 Cornish hedges suffer from the effects of tree roots, burrowing rabbits, rain, wind, farm animals and people.
 Eventually the hedge sides lose their batter, bulge outwards and stones fall.
 How often repairs are needed depends on how well the hedge was built, its stone, and what has happened to it since it was last repaired.
 Typically a hedge needs a cycle of repair every 150 years or so, or less often if it is fenced.

 Building new hedges, and repairing existing hedges, is a skilled craft, and there are professional hedgers in Cornwall.
 The Guild of Cornish Hedgers is the main body promoting the understanding of Cornish hedges in Cornwall.

-Charles, Prince of Wales, visited Boscastle on 15 July 2019 to commemorate the anniversary of the Cornwall AONB and to visit a local Cornish hedge restoration project.
+Charles, at that time Prince of Wales, visited Boscastle on 15 July 2019 to commemorate the anniversary of the Cornwall AONB and to visit a local Cornish hedge restoration project.
 ‘Kerdroya: The Cornish Hedge Community Heritage Project’ is being carried out in partnership by Golden Tree Productions and the Cornwall Area of Outstanding Natural Beauty (AONB).